 How can you relate the ideas in the above passage to your world?

 When Victoria goes to find Lawrence, she thinks, “It was silly, it was stupid, but she had to try.”
-Evaluate the pros and cons of talking to Lawrence.
+Evaluate the pros and cons of Victoria talking to Lawrence.

 Victoria thinks, “And besides, Lawrence was hopeless without her; he needed her.”
 Do you believe this is true?
 Why or why not?